Lynn Stein: Bowls career

 Stein became a British champion after winning the 2019 triples title, at the British Isles Bowls Championships.
 This followed on from her triples success at the Scottish National Bowls Championships the previous year for Leven BC.

+In 2023, she won a second national title after winning the fours with Wingygates Durievale BC.
+Her son Christopher Stein won the men's fours title during the same championship.
+Stein subsequently won the fours title at the 2024 British Isles Bowls Championships.